beatrizpenalva/rick-and-morty-dashboard/README.md

 **User stories**

 User story 1
-"As a user, I want a search input so I can search a character by its name"
+"As a user, I want to see all characters in one page"

 Acceptance criteria
-- User can see all the cartoon cards on the main page
+- [] User can see all the cartoon cards on the main page
-- User can flip the card to get more information about the character
+- [] User can flip the card to get more information about the character
-- User can access the developer's repositories
+- [] User can access the developer's repositories
-- User can access the app by mobile with a responsive design
+- [] User can access the app by mobile with a responsive design

 Definition of done
-- Code is refactored
+- [] Code was formatted according to the style guide
-- Code is formatted according to the style guide
+- [] Code was reviewed
-- Code is reviewed
+- [] Code was refactored
-- The code is on the repository
+- [] The code is on the repository

 User story 2
-"As a user, I want to order the cartoon cards so I can see them in in alphabetic order"
+"As a user, I want to order the cartoon cards so I can see them in alphabetic order"

 Acceptance criteria
-- User can see all the cartoon cards on the main page
+- [] User can see all the cartoon cards on the main page
-- User can choose if he/she wants to order the characters in alphabetic order or the other way around
+- [] User can choose if he/she wants to order the characters in alphabetic order or the other way around

 Definition of done
-- Code has and passes in needed tests
+- [] Code was formatted according to the style guide
-- Code is refactored
+- [] Code was reviewed
-- Code is formatted according to the style guide
+- [] Code was refactored
-- Code is reviewed
+- [] Code has and passes in needed tests
-- The code is on the repository
+- [] The code is on the repository
-- User story was tested with, at least, 5 users, and the needed improvements identified in the usability test was incorporated
+- [] User story was tested with, at least, 5 users, and the needed improvements identified in the usability test was incorporated

 User story 3
-"As a user, I want to filter the characters by a specific aspect so I can see all the characters that share this same aspect"
+"As a user, I want to filter the characters by a specific aspect (gender or status or species) so I can see all the characters that share this same aspect"

 Acceptance criteria
-- User can choose if he/she wants to order the characters in alphabetic order or the other way around
+- [] User can choose if he/she wants to order the characters in alphabetic order or the other way around
-- User can see the characters list according to the filter criteria applied
+- [] User can see the characters list according to the filter criteria applied
-- User gets statistical information about how many characters share this same aspect on the cartoon universe
+- [] User gets statistical information about how many characters share this same aspect on the cartoon universe

 Definition of done
-- Code has and passes in needed tests
+- [] Code was formatted according to the style guide
-- Code is refactored
+- [] Code was reviewed
-- Code is formatted according to the style guide
+- [] Code was refactored
-- Code is reviewed
+- [] Code has and passes in needed tests
-- The code is on the repository
+- [] The code is on the repository
-- User story was tested with, at least, 5 users, and the needed improvements identified in the usability test was incorporated
+- [] User story was tested with, at least, 5 users, and the needed improvements identified in the usability test was incorporated

 User story 4
-"As a user, I want a search input so I can search a character by its name"
+"As a user, I want a search input so I can search a character by its location"

 Acceptance criteria
-- User can choose if he/she wants to order the characters in alphabetic order or the other way around
+- [] User can choose if he/she wants to order the characters in alphabetic order or the other way around
-- User can see the character card filtered by the name typed on the search input.
+- [] User can see the character card filtered by the name typed on the search input.

 Definition of done
-- Code has and passes in needed tests
+- [] Code was formatted according to the style guide
-- Code is refactored
+- [] Code was reviewed
-- Code is formatted according to the style guide
+- [] Code was refactored
-- Code is reviewed
+- [] Code has and passes in needed tests
-- The code is on the repository
+- []The code is on the repository
-- User story was tested with, at least, 5 users, and the needed improvements identified in the usability test was incorporated
+- [] User story was tested with, at least, 5 users, and the needed improvements identified in the usability test was incorporated

 ## User Interface
 *"Sometimes science is more art than science."*